multiversx/mx-docs/docs/developers/developer-reference/sc-contract-calls.md

 ## Contract calls: payments

-Now that we specified the recipient address, the function, and the arguments, it is time to add more configurations: token transfers and gas.
+Now that we specified the recipient address, the function and the arguments, it is time to add more configurations: token transfers and gas.

 Let's assume we want to call a `#[payable]` endpoint, with this definition: